craftcms/docs/docs/5.x/reference/element-types/addresses.md

 :::

 ::: tip
-Addresses are just elements, so everything you know about [Element Queries](../../development/element-queries.md) applies here!
+Addresses are just elements, so everything you know about [element queries](../../development/element-queries.md) applies here!
 :::

 ### Example